 It is still below the radar of popular music in the mainstream media, but musicians are beginning to act, react and take action on climate change issues.
-Concerning the oil and gas industry’s method of ‘fracking’, for instance, over 500 songs – mostly protest songs – have been composed and published as music videos.
+Concerning the gas industry’s method of ‘fracking’, for instance, over 500 songs – mostly protest songs – have been composed and published as music videos.

 Climate change is real, serious and urgent.
 If you, as a musician, want to act, email firstname.lastname@example.org https://t.co/hrz3pHvDxM

 — Green Music Aus (@GreenMusicAU) January 18, 2017

 When Ethiopia and Sudan were hit by drought in the 1980ies, concerned pop musicians in US and UK united and recorded the song ‘We Are The World’ and raised millions of dollars to save people from starving to death.